mbentley/docker-runtime-user/README.md

 mbentley/runtime-user
 =====================

-docker image to demonstrate creating a user and group and runtime; based off of alpine:latest
+docker image to demonstrate creating a user and group at runtime; based off of alpine:latest

 Build image:
 ```